CoAxLab/radd/README.md

 This code should not be used for any type of clinical purposes.

-##ATTENTION:
+##ATTENTION

 ---
-Currently under development.
+* Currently under development.
 The link below still contains useful examples of the model functionality but the code contained therein is outdated.
 A more comprehensive set of examples and tutorials for using the model will be posted within the next couple of months
 ---

 ###Files in the "demo/" directory: